 “Chocolate Bar” means awesome to Dylan Siegel, the 8-year-old who wrote CHOCOLATE BAR, the book, at just 6 years old to raise money towards a cure for his best friend Jonah’s rare liver condition, GSD Type 1b.

 Beginning at a school event in November 2012, Dylan sold 200 copies of his book plus 100 custom wrapped chocolate bars (donated by Whole Foods Market), making over $5,000 in just hours.
 Then, Dylan and best friend Jonah held a book reading and signing at a Barnes & Noble bookstore, attracting attention from local media and landing them appearances on CBS’ The Doctors, Headline News’ Raising America, Fox News’ Fox & Friends, The Today Show in Australia, an interview with Chelsea Clinton for NBC Nightly News with Brian Williams, and ABC World News with Diane Sawyer.
 The boys have also appeared in print on numerous websites, in newspapers and magazines.
-To date, nearly 25,000 copies of Dylan’s book have sold in over 60 countries worldwide, helping Dylan reach his $1 million goal in just two years.
+To date, more than 26,000 copies of Dylan’s book have sold in over 60 countries worldwide, helping Dylan reach his $1 million goal in just two years.
 But Dylan says won’t stop until Jonah is cured.

 While trying to cure GSD Type 1b, we also hope to show children of all ages that they have power and their actions can change the world.